 Selection and use of backfillThe ideal backfill for a minimum section wall is a free draining granular material of high shearing strength.
 However, the final choice of material should be based on the costs and availability of such materials balanced against the cost of more expensive walls.
 In general, the use of fine-grained clayey backfills is not recommended.
 Clays are subjected to seasonal variation in moisture content and consequent swelling and shrinkage.
 This effect may lead to an increase in pressure against a wall when these soils are used as backfill.
 Due to consolidation, long term settlement problems are considerably greater than with cohesion less materials.
 For cohesive backfills, special attention must be paid to the provision of drainage to prevent the built-up water pressure.
 Free draining cohesionless materials may not require the same amount of attention in this respect.
 They may still require protection by properly designed filter layers.
 In Hong Kong, backfill for retaining walls usually comprises selected decomposed grainite or decomposed volcanic rock.
 This material is in general suitable for backfill provided that it is properly compacted and drainage measures are carefully designed and properly installed to prevent build-up of water pressure.
 In fact, rockfill is a very suitable material for use as a backfill to retaining walls and consideration should be given to its use when available.
 In general, the rockfill should be well graded and have a nominal maximum size of 200mm.
-A well-graded densely compacted rockfill should not have more than about 2% finer than if it is to remain free-draining.
+A well-graded densely compacted rockfill should not have more than about 2% finer than

 Earth PressureThe earth pressure which acts on an earth retaining structure is strongly dependent on the lateral deformations which occur in the soil.
 Hence, unless the deformation condition can be estimated with reasonable accuracy, rational prediction of the magnitude and distribution of each pressure in the structure is not possible.
 The minimum active pressure which can be exerted against a wall occurs when the wall moves sufficiently for outwards for the soil behind the wall to expand laterally and reach a state of plastic equilibrium.
 Similarly, the maximum passive pressure occurs when the wall movement is towards the soil.
 The amount of movement necessary to reach these failure conditions is dependent primarily on the type of backfill material.
 Some guidance on the movements is given in Table 1.
 Table 1:- Wall displacements required to develop active and passive earth pressure